Join My Lab

 • statement confirming you're willing to give several hours a week for multiple semesters (or a semester + summer)

 I know this is not a casual commitment, but I will work hard with you to deliver a meaningful experience that results in some kind of open-source software release and/or publication in a workshop or conference.
-If you look at my CV, you'll see all the students marked with ^u (for ugrad), ^m (for masters), or ^d (for doctoral) that I've mentored in the past, so I have a pretty decent track record.
+If you look at my CV, you'll see all the students marked with ^u (for ugrad), ^m (for masters), or ^d (for doctoral) that I've mentored in the past.

 Prospective students